 A non-VHT AP shall not transmit a Quiet Channel element.
 An AP shall not transmit a Quiet Channel

-element with the AP Quiet Mode equal to 0 in frames that do not include at least one Quiet element.
+element with the value of its AP Quiet Mode field equal to 0 in frames that do not include at least one Quiet element.
 An AP

 shall not transmit more than one Quiet Channel element with the AP Quiet Mode equal to 0.
 An AP shall not